 This post may contain affiliate links, which means I make a small commission if you decide to purchase something through that link.
 This has no cost to you, and in some cases may give you a discount off the regular price.
 If you do make a purchase, thank you for supporting my blog!
 I only recommend products and services that I truly believe in, and all opinions expressed are my own.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclaimers for more information.

-How this Scam Works
+How this Visa Scam Call Works

-- They time their calls for the wee hours of the morning.
+- They time their calls for the early hours of the morning.
 My call was about 6am.
 Others report having calls anywhere between 5am and 7:30.
 The hope of the scammers is that because you are groggy and half asleep, your guard will be down.
 That can make you more vulnerable to fall for their scam.

 - The call states that unauthorized charges have already been made to your credit card account.
 (This is a lie!
 No charges have been made to your credit card.)
-The robot describes the charges, including the amount, which is in the hundreds of dollars.
+The automated voice describes the charges, including the amount, which is in the hundreds of dollars.
 The fraudulent charges are high enough to be alarming.

 - At that point, you are connected to a person, who will “help” you.
 This is where they start phishing for information.
 In my case, I hung up because I was exhausted, and I’d already declared the charges were not valid.
 I did not yet realize I was being scammed, but I decided to phone back later in the day.

 - Reports describe how the fake credit card representative will then ask you which bank your credit card is for.
 They then ask you if the card starts with the following 4 numbers.
 Yes it does!
 That’s because all credit cards from that bank start with those four digits!